focus-editor/focus/LOG.md

     + Save buffer
     + Draw footer
     + Fix the cursor when scrolled horizontally
-    - Implement the rest of actions
+    + Implement the rest of actions
-    - Ctrl+x without a selection deletes line (but only if no cursors have a selection)
+    + Delete to end of line (Ctrl+K)
-    - Delete to end of line (Ctrl+K)
+    - Ctrl+x without a selection cuts the whole line (but only if no cursors have a selection)
     - Fix issues near the end of file
         + Crash
         - Not processing the last line properly (when scanning for newlines)